nathanwoulfe/nathanwoulfe.github.io/_posts/2018-08-02-exposing-umbraco-backoffice-on-the-frontend.md

 Not unreasonable, and potentially solved by allowing previewing outside the backoffice, and shoe-horning that into Plumber for the workflow goodness.

+A shout-out is due here, to Dirk at netaddicts for pointing me in the right direction to get started.
+H5YR.

 So.
 How do we make it work?

 To display a preview, Umbraco builds a snippet of XML to represent the node and its ancestors.
 Essentially a mini cache (remember, umbraco.config is just a big old XML file).